 Stationary bikes are fantastic machines for losing weight and getting fit.
 They will also help your back to some extent, mainly by strengthening your legs.

-For some people who suffer from back pain, recombinant exercise bikes can be a very good choice.
+For some people who suffer from back pain, recumbent exercise bikes can be a very good choice.

 However, if your back condition does allow you to walk, even at a slow pace, we feel treadmills and ellipticals can do a slightly better job.